 Shadow IT: Identifying, Evaluating, Managing

 Shadow IT has been around for a while.
-Chief Information Security Officers (CISOs), IT managers, and really anyone who has oversight of any organization’s tech has been dealing with it for a long time—and despite everyone’s best efforts, it isn’t going away.
+Chief Information Security Officers (CISOs), IT managers, and really anyone who has oversight of any organization’s tech have been dealing with it for a long time—and despite everyone’s best efforts, it isn’t going away.

 In fact, it’s becoming more prevalent than ever.
 IT administrators expect their organization to use around 30-40 cloud applications.
 In fact, the average is over 1,000 separate apps being used by employees across a business.